BrianDouglasIE/BrianDouglasIE.github.io/posts/partial-implementation.md

----
-title: Partial function implementation
+Partial function implementation
-date: 25/11/2024
+25/11/2024
-tags: [js]
+js
 ---

 Partial function implementation is a functional programming technique that